 Frequently Asked Questions

-1 Q If I have a condition listed by the FAA as disqualifying, is it possible to get a medical certificate?
-A Yes!
+1 If I have a condition listed by the FAA as disqualifying, is it possible to get a medical certificate?
+YES!
 If you can provide documentation which demonstrates flight fitness, you can obtain a medical certificate under FAR 617.401.

-2 Q Are there minimum or maximum ages for obtaining a medical certificate?
-A There is no minimum or maximum age required for an FAA medical.
+2 Are there minimum or maximum ages for obtaining a medical certificate?
+There is no minimum or maximum age required for an FAA medical.

 The minimum age for a student pilot certificate is typically 16.
 Those under the age of 16 can usually only obtain a medical certificate not the standard combination medical / student pilot certificate.
 If a student pilot is 15 and 1/2 a combination medical / student pilot certificate may be obtained via discretionary issuance from the aeromedical certification division.

 The oldest active pilot with current medical certificate was Ralph Charles who held a current FAA medical at the age of 103.

 3 Shouldn't I see my Aviation Medical Examiner or my personal physician to evaluate my condition / situation first?
 Pilot Medical Solutions works with your AME but in most cases it is best to obtain CONFIDENTIAL advice prior to being evaluated by a physician.
 This can prevent unnecessary bureaucratic delays and may prevent permanent grounding.